tanya-jp/tanya-jp.github.io/_pages/about.md

   - /about.html
 ---

+I recently completed my Master’s in Computer Science at McMaster University, where I specialized in Evolutionary Computing and Genetic Programming.
+Now I am continuing my journey with McMaster as a Research Assistant, exploring Neuroscience and Speech Processing to learn something new that remains connected in many ways.

-I am currently a Master's student in Computer Science at McMaster University, specializing in Evolutionary Computing and Genetic Programming.
-Under the guidance of [Dr. Kelly](https://www.eng.mcmaster.ca/cas/faculty/dr-stephen-kelly/), I work as a research assistant, where I am investigating the potential of Tangled Program Graphs (TPG) as a novel memory mechanism for enhancing Deep Reinforcement Learning (DRL) systems.
-My goal is to contribute to the development of more robust and efficient AI models that can learn and adapt in dynamic environments.
+Still, I remain connected to Evolutionary Computing.
+During my graduate studies, I worked under the guidance of [Dr. Stephen Kelly](https://www.eng.mcmaster.ca/cas/faculty/dr-stephen-kelly/) at the [Creative Algorithms Lab](https://creativealgorithms-cd4c88.gitlab.io/team/), where I investigated Tangled Program Graphs (TPGs) with novel memory mechanisms to enhance Deep Reinforcement Learning (DRL) systems.
+This is a project I continue to contribute to.

-I hold a Bachelor's degree in Computer Engineering from Amirkabir University of Technology (Tehran Polytechnic), where I cultivated a strong foundation in Software Engineering and Machine Learning.
-My undergraduate thesis focused on the challenging field of Underwater Image Processing, where I developed a software system that significantly improves image clarity from aquatic environments.
+Currently, I am working with [Dr. Christian Brodbeck](https://www.eng.mcmaster.ca/cas/faculty/christian-brodbeck/) to study how people use linguistic context to interpret speech, especially when the signal is unclear due to noise or hearing loss.
+Our research aims to model how this process unfolds during continuous speech, how it changes with age, and how it is affected by hearing loss.
+We collect EEG, fMRI, and cognitive and hearing assessment data to support these models.
+More details about this project can be found [HERE](https://christianbrodbeck.net/projects/context-use/).

-As I continue my journey in computer science, I am eager to collaborate with peers and industry leaders to drive innovation and make a positive impact on society through technology.
+I am always excited to connect with others who are passionate about using technology to drive innovation and create meaningful impact.